-The highest priority, A1, is given to identifying and controlling breaches to minimize the release of uranium compounds and potential environmental insult or exposure.
+The highest priority is given to identifying and controlling breaches to minimize the release of uranium compounds and potential environmental insult or exposure (i.e., to Category A1).
+Identifying and controlling breaches also minimizes the criticality concerns with fissionable assays of material.
 A lesser priority is given to repairing or replacing cylinders.
 Until final resolution can be accomplished, patched breaches are periodically inspected and provisions are made to prevent any spread of uranium contamination from the cylinder.